yz-abdulrehman-khan/NextCommerce/README.md

 ---

 This README provides a basic overview.
-Feel free to expand it with more details about specific features, deployment instructions, or contribution guidelines.
+For more details on architecture, design decisions, and implementation, please refer to the full [Solution Document](https://github.com/yz-abdulrehman-khan/NextCommerce/blob/main/SOLUTION.md).